drush-ops/drush/README.txt

   a) In a folder specified with the --include option (see `drush topic docs-configuration`).

-  b) Along with one of your existing modules.
+  b) Along with one of your enabled modules.
 If your command is related to an
      existing module, this is the preferred approach.

   c) In a .drush folder in your HOME folder.
 Note, that you have to create the
      .drush folder yourself.

   d) In the system-wide Drush commands folder, e.g. /usr/share/drush/commands

+  e) In Drupal's sites/all/drush folder.
+Note, that you have to create the
+     drush folder yourself.

 In any case, it is important that you end the filename with ".drush.inc", so that Drush can find it.